Stalags XI-B, XI-D, and 357: Post-war

 Post-war Stalag XI-B was used by the British as an Internment Camp for members of the Nazi Party.
 It then served as an accommodation centre for German refugees and displaced persons.
 Eventually the camp was demolished, and a housing estate now occupies most of the area, with the only surviving structure being the delousing hut.
-Fallingbostel is currently a base of the British 7th Armoured Brigade of British Forces Germany.
+Fallingbostel was until 2015, a base of the British 7th Armoured Brigade of British Forces Germany.

 Arbeitskommando

 Stalag IX-B was the administrative centre for POW work details in the region.
 At its peak there were about 80,000 POW working in 1,500 Arbeitskommando in agriculture and industry.
 Although prohibited under the Third Geneva Convention, POW from Stalag IX-B also worked in munitions factories.

 Deaths

 In total around 30,000 Soviet POWs died in Stalag XI-B and XI-D. Another 734 POW from the United States, Belgium, Britain, France, Italy, Yugoslavia, South Africa, Canada, Netherlands, Poland and Slovakia died in XI-B and 357.
 The Soviet POW and the remains of 273 others are buried at the "Cemetery of the Nameless" in Oerbke.